Travel Writing Tips:

 If you had focused more on luxury travel stories and luxury magazines in your first few years, you could have been scoring those plush luxury fam tours way earlier instead of staying in budget hotels.

-If you can get an article published about it, there are many luxury venues and premium adventures willing to host you.
+If you can get an article published about it, this travel writing tip will help you find the many luxury venues and premium adventures willing to host you.

 Get on Social Media Sooner

 You resisted the awesome power of the social media for a long time.
-You didn’t start Facebooking until December 2014!
-That’s seven years!
-What’s with that?
+You didn’t start using Facebook until December 2014!

 The problem was you had it in your head that it wouldn’t bring in many writing assignments, and that’s true.
 And you were distracted by all those lame social media posts.
 But you didn’t have to buy into that!
 It's easy to do quality posts.

-If you could do it over: Get with the social media program!
-Get yourself on Facebook and other mainstream social media.
+Travel writing tip #8 - if you could do it over: Get with the social media program!
+Get yourself on Facebook, LinkedIn, and other mainstream social media.
 There’s a whole social media world out there – use it to actively promote yourself and your work.

 Social media helps with credibility.
 You can promote yourself, your writing and your travel in a professional way.
 And it’s one of the first places editors go to check out new writers.
 You have to be there.